rust-lang/book/nostarch/chapter05.md

 ## An Example Program

 To understand when we might want to use structs, let’s write a program that calculates the area of a rectangle.
-We’ll start off with single variable bindings, then refactor our program until we’re using structs instead.
+We’ll start off with single variables, then refactor our program until we’re using structs instead.

 Let’s make a new binary project with Cargo called *rectangles* that will take the length and width of a rectangle specified in pixels and will calculate the